venetucci/personal-website/_pages/fibers.md

 </div>

 ## Community Quilting (2023)
 Various community quilting projects, utilizing textiles, woodwork, and electronics.
-This was organized as a series of ongoing group projects, culminating in showing at a number of arts shows in San Francisco and a traveling quilting bee in August 2024.
+This was organized as a series of ongoing group projects, culminating in showing at a number of events in San Francisco and a traveling quilting bee in August 2023.

 <div class="row image-wrap">
   <div class="column-3">